Nimaoth/Nev/CONTRIBUTING.md

 ### Make Changes

 1. Fork the repository.
-2. Install Nim 2.0.2
+2. Install Nim 2.0.6
 3. Create a working branch and start with your changes!
-4. Make sure you're changes work in the desktop/terminal/browser version
+4. Make sure you're changes work in the desktop/terminal version

-#### Developing/Testing the browser version

-TODO

 ### Pull Request